Ced operated a marketing communications agency for 18 years before retiring in 2017. He now devotes his time to online writing.

 In short, ensure your money flow is easy to manage and supervise.
 There are few things more important in any startup checklist than this.
 There are also lots of affordable bookkeeping software to make the task a breeze.

-Instead, I’d just highlight that in the course of operating my own company, I've encountered a good number of organizations that are unwilling to pay to a supplier's personal bank account, because of legislative reasons.
+Instead, I’d just highlight that in the course of operating my own company, I've encountered a good number of organizations that are unwilling to pay to a personal bank account, typically because of regulatory or compliance reasons.
 Government agencies are particularly sensitive about this.

 Managing a Bank Account

-Last but not least, always have on hand the latest bank fees.
-Where I'm from, they tend to be tolerable but entrepreneurs from other countries have told me that financial charges in their countries could easily run into hundreds of dollars
+Lastly, always have on hand the latest bank fees.
+Where I'm from, they tend to be tolerable but entrepreneurs from other countries have informed me that financial charges in their countries can easily run into hundreds of dollars

 3. Prepare Corporate Identity Materials